3F/Conari/Readme.md

 }
 ```

-This also does not require the creation of any additional **delegate**.
-Just use `bind<>` methods with additional types and have fun !
+This also does not require the creation of any additional delegates.
+Just use `bind<>` methods with additional types and have fun!

 ```csharp
 c.bind<...>("function")